 Considering the ethics of action

 Within any learning process, there is a difference between the cognitive mobilization of knowledge and active learning.
-Facilitating the acquisition of competencies has been well described by the European Center for the Development of Vocational Training puts it: “The cognitive approach tends to emphasize the individual acquisition of certain kinds of learning, while approaches based on ideas of active learning tend to emphasize the dynamic role of social relationships and the situations in which learning takes place.”
+Facilitating the acquisition of competences has been well described by the European Center for the Development of Vocational Training puts it: “The cognitive approach tends to emphasize the individual acquisition of certain kinds of learning, while approaches based on ideas of active learning tend to emphasize the dynamic role of social relationships and the situations in which learning takes place.”

 A competence-centered learning is especially useful in order to create a change in the attitudes and to promote active implementation of this change in the participants’ every-day lives.
 Especially when participants may combine knowledge and practice in the form of project work, study visits, or simulations.

-Emphasis on Applicability
+Emphasis on Universal Applicability

 The German Federal Institute for Vocational Education and Training provides one example of how this may be described in concrete learning environments.